OpenID for European Digital Identity: An architectural analysis of user-centric identity management: The politics of control

 \subsection{(Re)centralized (dis)trust}

-The trusted lists concerning website authentication share a lot of similarities with their counterparts for providers of wallets, attestations, and signatures -- and, in fact, with any kind of eIDAS/EUDI lists.\footnote{For example, the promotion of a central key management system (CKM), through lists of trusted signature services, would have the majority of citizens entrust cryptographic information (e.g., private keys) -- underlying their participation in the EUDI ecosystem -- to government-selected organizations.
+The trusted lists concerning website authentication share a lot of similarities with their counterparts for providers of wallets, attestations, and signatures -- in fact, with any kind of eIDAS/EUDI lists.\footnote{For example, the promotion of a central key management system (CKM), through lists of trusted signature services, would have the majority of citizens entrust cryptographic information (e.g., private keys) to government-selected organizations.
 Without careful, open, industry-led security measures, this will undermine citizen's autonomy and control, rather than bolster it.
-Consequences of such approaches to ``let there be trust'' by government decree can, for example, be found in the aftermath of similar legislation in Uruguay {[}\citeproc{ref-sabiguero:trust}{87}{]}.} In general, each of these trusted lists, as mandated by these regulations, institutionalizes an \emph{elevated status}, granted to a select group of TSPs by \emph{national government registrars} {[}\citeproc{ref-eu:certifications}{76}{]}.
-This nature of the EUDI framework entails both economical and political risks.
+Consequences of such approaches to ``let there be trust'' by government decree can, for example, be found in the aftermath of similar legislation in Uruguay {[}\citeproc{ref-sabiguero:trust}{92}{]}.} In general, each of these trusted lists institutionalizes an \emph{elevated status}, granted \emph{by national government registrars} to a select group of TSPs {[}\citeproc{ref-eu:certifications}{83}{]}.
+This entails both economical and political risks.